On Air Now

 News of Selling Sunset season 4 has fans asking all over again whether the show is real or fake.

-Selling Sunset will soon be back in our lives with season 4 – and season 5 also confirmed – meaning we’ll get to see how the likes of Christine Quinn, Chrishell Stause and Mary Fitzgerald have spent the last year.
+Selling Sunset is back in our lives with season 4 – and season 5 also confirmed – meaning we’ll get to see how the likes of Christine Quinn, Chrishell Stause and Mary Fitzgerald have spent the last year.

 And with all the more drama to look forward to with a new series, fans want to know if Selling Sunset is real or scripted.